At Pinnacle Sports, we believe that climbing is more than just a sport.

 During her first national competition, she realised that it was possible to compete at an international level and that has been her focus ever since, with the ultimate dream being to represent Australia at the 2020 Olympics.
 She is well on her way to achieving this goal, having been crowned Australian Lead Climbing Champion in 2014 and 2016, Oceanic Lead Climbing Champion in 2013 and 2016, and representing Australia internationally in multiple World Cups.

 Born and raised in Brisbane, Australia, Tiffany Melius now lives and climbs in North Vancouver, Canada.
 From a young age, her passion for success and her willingness to put in hard work has manifested itself both academically and through extra-curricular activities.
 At 14, her interest in gymnastics waning, she searched for a new sport to engage with and became hooked on rock climbing.
-Within three months she was entering competitions and has since gone on to represent Australia in the Asian X-Games in 2004 and in multiple Bouldering World Cups.
-In 2016 Tiffany became the Australian Women’s Bouldering Champion.
-In addition to competitive climbing, Tiffany is a non-profit leader (Executive Director of New View Society) and a life coach (Force of Nature Coaching).
-She has been working on bringing the principles of life coaching into climber athlete development, facilitating workshops and speaking at conferences for climbing coaches.
+Within three months she was entering competitions and has since gone on to represent Australia in the Asian X-Games in 2004 and in multiple World Cups and World Championships in all three disciplines.
+In 2016 Tiffany became the Australian Women’s Bouldering Champion, and 2017-2020 attempted to qualify for the Tokyo 2020 Olympics (though unfortunately COVID cut that endeavour short).
+In addition to competitive climbing, Tiffany is a non-profit leader (Executive Director of New View Community Mental Health Society) and a life coach (Force of Nature Coaching).
+She enjoys bringing the principles of life coaching into climber athlete development, facilitating workshops and speaking at conferences for climbers and climbing coaches.

 It all started the first time I went to Rocksports through a free person per month entry, I fell in love with climbing.
 I stopped circus and threw myself into climbing, doing my first competition in 2016.
 The anticipation during a competition, not knowing the climbs they're going to give you, the moves you'll have to do and the other competitors strength, was exhilarating.
 I'm now in Youth B and won't stop climbing for years to come.
 I hope to one day be able to go to the Youth World Climbing Competition or even the Olympics.
 Not getting a certain achievement but being able to go would be a dream come true.